A Causal Framework for Observational Studies of Discrimination: Assessing Second-Stage Discrimination in a Stylized Scenario

 \subsection{The data-generating process}

 We now formally describe the data-generating process for our stylized example.
 Under the structural causal model we consider, we can both compute the true \(\cdes\) and compute estimates based only on select information available to the prosecutor.
-In defining the generative process, we closely follow the terminology and conventions of \citet{pearl2016causal}.\footnote{ We do deviate from \citeauthor{pearl2009causality} in one aspect of our notation: we write counterfactuals as \(Y(z, m)\) instead of \(Y_{z, m}(u)\), suppressing the notational dependence on \(u\).
-The former notation aligns with the popular Rubin-Neyman potential outcome notation that we use when defining the \(\cdes\). }
+In defining the generative process, we closely follow the terminology and conventions of \citet{pearl2009causality} and \citet{pearl2016causal}.\footnote{ In particular, we follow \citet{pearl2009causality} in representing unobserved confounding by bidirectional dashed arrows; see Section~1.2.1.
+We do deviate from \citeauthor{pearl2009causality} in one aspect of our notation: we write counterfactuals as \(Y(z, m)\) instead of \(Y_{z, m}(u)\), suppressing the notational dependence on \(u\).
+The former notation aligns with the popular Rubin-Neyman potential outcome notation that we use when defining the \(\cdes\).
+We further note that this SEM is included primarily for illustrative purposes, and consequently contains some simplifications, such as strictly binary covariates.
+In practice, we recommend reasoning about subset ignorability and its relevant potential outcomes directly. }

 Our model is defined in terms of the causal directed acyclic graph (DAG) depicted in Figure~\ref{fig:sim-dag}.
-In this model, \(T \in \{w,b\}\) indicates one's ``true'' race, and \(D\) and \(Z\) indicate, respectively, an officer's and a prosecutor's perception of race.
-Further, \(M \in \{0,1\}\) indicates the arrest decision, and \(Y \in \{0,1\}\) indicates the charging decision.
-Finally, \(A\) corresponds to an individual's behavior, as observed by an officer, and \(X\) and \(R\) correspond, respectively, to criminal history and an officer's description of an encounter.
+In this model, \(S \in \{w,b\}\) indicates one's self-identified race, and \(D\) and \(Z\) indicate, respectively, an officer's and a prosecutor's perception of race.
+Further, \(M \in \{0,1\}\) indicates the arrest decision, and \(Y \in \{0, 1\}\) indicates the charging decision.
+Finally, \(A\) corresponds to an individual's behavior, as observed by an officer, and \(X\) and \(R\) correspond, respectively, to criminal history and an officer's description of an encounter, as included in the arrest report.
 For simplicity, in our example these latter three variables are operationalized as being binary---for example, one can imagine that \(X\) indicates whether an individual had at least one previous drug conviction, \(A\) indicates whether they were seen actively engaging in a drug transaction, and \(R\) indicates whether they were reported by the officer to be actively engaging in a drug transaction.
 Officers observe \(D\), \(A\), and \(R\) for all individuals; prosecutors observe \(Z\), \(X\), and \(R\) only for the subset of arrested individuals.
+Note that we also allow for \(Z\) and \(R\) to be missing (i.e., to take the value \(\NA\)) in cases where an individual is not arrested.

 Structural causal models are defined by a set of exogenous random variables and deterministic structural equations specifying the values of all other variables in the DAG.
 In our example, the independent exogenous variables are: